Franco Vázquez: Cremonese

+Return to Belgrano

+On 26 January 2026, Vázquez returned to Belgrano with a two-year contract.

 International career

 Italy

 A dual Argentine-Italian citizen, Vázquez had declared he was uncertain about whether to accept the possible upcoming call-up from Italy in 2014.
 Later in January 2015, he stated he would likely accept a call-up from then-Italy head coach Antonio Conte, in part because of the heavy competition for a spot in the Argentina national team.
 However, he later accepted the call, and then regretted it, declaring instead his intentions to represent Argentina.
 Vázquez has appeared in two international matches for Italy, both friendlies and therefore remains eligible to play for La Albiceleste.

 On 21 March 2015, Vázquez received his first Italy national team call up for a UEFA Euro 2016 qualifying match against Bulgaria and a friendly match against England.
 Italy head coach Antonio Conte was criticised for calling up Argentine-born Vázquez as well as Brazilian-born Éder.
 Speaking at a Serie A meeting on 23 March 2015, Roberto Mancini said, "The Italian national team should be Italian.
 An Italian player deserves to play for the national team while someone who wasn't born in Italy, even if they have relatives, I don't think they deserve to."
 Conte's response to the use of foreign-born players was, "If Mauro Camoranesi [who was born in Argentina] was allowed to help Italy win the 2006 World Cup, then why can't Éder and Franco Vázquez lead the Azzurri to glory in next year's European Championship?"

 Vázquez made his international debut in Italy's 1–1 friendly draw against England at Juventus Stadium in Turin on 31 March 2015, coming on as a substitute for fellow oriundo Éder.
-He made his second appearance for Italy later that year, as a substitute in a 1–0 friendly defeat to Portugal, on 16 June.
+He made his second appearance for Italy later that year, as a substitute in a 1–0 friendly defeat to Portugal in Geneva, on 16 June.

 Argentina

 In August 2016, Vázquez declared his wish to represent his country of birth, Argentina, at international level, instead of Italy.
 In August 2018, Vázquez was called up by Argentina for their September friendlies.
 On 7 September 2018, Vázquez made his debut with Argentina in a 3–0 win over Guatemala, as he came on as a 56th-minute substitute.
+His two remaining appearances for Argentina come later that same year, with Vázquez starting in a 4–0 friendly win over Iraq in Riad on 11 October, and coming on as a substitute for Dybala in a 2–0 friendly home win over Mexico on 16 November.